drbrnn/XFakturist/README.md

 ## Outline

-When it comes to [**open-source**](https://opensource.org/osd) and [**stand-alone applications**](https://en.wikipedia.org/wiki/Standalone_software) capable of creating **XML electronic invoices**, there are not many options to chose from. **XFakturist** strives to be one of them, while focussing on simple invoices with a small number of invoice items.
+When it comes to [**open-source**](https://opensource.org/osd) and [**stand-alone applications**](https://en.wikipedia.org/wiki/Standalone_software) capable of creating **XML electronic invoices**, there are not many options to chose from. **XFakturist** strives to be one of them, focussing on simple invoices with a small number of invoice items.
 While **XFakturist** is a minimalist tool to issue electronic invoices, it features the embedding of invoice attachments, like PDF documents, in the XML data.
 As a command-line application with incomplete documentation, **XFakturist** will likely only appeal to the technically savvy computer user.

 ## Features